xinlin-z/smally/README.md

 **-t** option is used to set a time window in seconds.
 Only the files are not old than the time window compute from now would took action.
 While --jpegtran, -k option should be used with -t together.

+Pay attention: While jpegtran JPGs in batch mode, the check of time window is ahead of the check of file itself.
+So, the e in c/n/e/t info is only the accumulated number within the time window, and the e+n means all the candidating file among the t scanned.

 ## Show Pictures' Info